Surfing in the Algarve: The Best Waves of South Portugal

 Do I need a car to surf in the Algarve?

-Yes, a car is highly recommended.
+Yes, a car is highly recommended!
 The best surf beaches are spread out along the coast and not easily reachable by public transport.
 Book a rental car via Discover Cars to explore at your own pace.
+A good rental car is especially important if you want to reach remote beaches like Ponta Ruiva, which are only accessible via challenging dirt tracks.
+Some of these rough, unpaved roads can be difficult to navigate, so consider the type of vehicle you hire for your surfing in the Algarve adventure.

 Plan your trip to the Algarve